RiccardoSpolaor/room-occupancy-estimation-big-data/README.md

 - Multi Layer Perceptron
 - Support Vector Machine
 - Gradient Boosted Tree

+The project has been tested on both a local cluster and *Google Colab*, although the presented results are the run obtained through the latter method.

 ## Run on Google Colab
 In order to run the experiment on Google Colab follow these steps: